Automated Document Classification

 Integrate Accurate Data More Quickly with Automated Document Classification and Separation

 Nearly all data capture projects suffer because of challenging data sources.
-It doesn’t have to happen to you.
+It does not have to happen to you.

 You can easily use machine learning algorithms and rules-based logic to organize the chaos of semi-structured and unstructured documents.
 We have 3 unique document classification methods that put you in control.

-And you don’t have to be a data scientist to build a training set with Grooper.
+And you do not have to be a data scientist to build a training set with Grooper.
 Discover how to use document classification models with transparent features that you train and control.

-We call our classification ‘ESP’ because it’s almost like a sixth sense.
+We call our classification ‘ESP’ because it is almost like a sixth sense.
 The Grooper ESP Auto Separation Engine classifies and separates documents at the same time, based on page’s content.

 And the beautiful part?
 All training is performed in a visual editor so you see in real-time how documents will be processed.